Riouken/cTab/README.md

   It features a self-centring small view mode that can be kept visible while navigating and a large view mode that allows for user interaction.
 The small view mode can be zoomed in and out using the `Zoom_In` and `Zoom_Out` keys.
   Only units with a cTab device in your own group are displayed, unless you have "connected" it to a tablet (i.e. you are carrying one).
 * Added configurable server-side list of helmets that define the presence of a helmet camera, defaulting to vanilla ArmA 3 and BWmod helmet models with a camera.
-* Added configurable server-side list for co-pilot seat positions for TAD enabled vehicles to workaround some 3rd party vehicles not using the standard turret [0] for the co-pilot seat
+* Improved co-pilot seat detection for helicopters as previously the TAD could not be accessed when in the co-pilot seat of some community provided helicopters
 * Enabled support for CBA Keybinding system to make key bind changes more user friendly and changeable without a restart.
 Userconfig settings now define the default keybinds.
 * Helmet Cam item no longer occupies the radio slot when added to inventory.
 This is to prevent complications with TFAR.
 * Changed weight of all items to be close to their real-world equivalents (before everything did weight 45g)